-No more than 6 credit hours of course work in which a grade of C (2.0), C+ (2.33) or CR (grading option selected by student) was earned may be credited toward a graduate degree.
+General OGS policy states that no more than 6 credit hours of course work in which a grade of C (2.0), C+ (2.33) or CR (grading option selected by student) was earned may be credited toward a graduate degree.
 Courses offered only on a CR/NC basis and required by the graduate program are excluded from this limitation.
+Individual PhD programs may have additional requirements or restrictions.